microsoft/azuredevopslabs/labs/devopsserver/debugging/readme.md

     ![](images/011.png)

 1. We can now tell that the issue here is that we're indexing past the end of the query in our call to **Substring**.
-This could have been a lot harder to find without IntelliSense.
+This could have been a lot harder to find without IntelliTrace.

 1. Select **Debugging | Stop Debugging** to end the debug session.